Protic-Monash/PROTIC/index.md

 - Jannat, F., Chakraborty, T.R., Aktar, P. and Stillman, L. (2018).
 Evaluating a smartphone phone project in Bangladesh through community monthly meeting reports, in Stillman, L. and Anwar, M. (eds), Proceedings of the 16th CIRN Conference, Monash University, Prato, Italy, 24-28 October, pp. 110-124; https://www.monash.edu/__data/assets/pdf_file/0011/1787519/cirn2018_proc_revised2.pdf
 - Mougouei, D., Perera, H., Hussain, W., Shams, R., & Whittle, J. (2018).
 Operationalizing human values in software: a research roadmap.
 ESEC/FSE 2018: Proceedings of the 2018 26th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, pp. 780-784; https://doi.org/10.1145/3236024.3264843

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Protic-Monash/PROTIC/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.